-Thomas Vinterberg’s screen adaptation of Far From The Madding Crowd opens on a long shot of Bathsheba Everdene (a terrific Carey Mulligan) opening the door to a dark barn.
+Thomas Vinterberg’s film adaptation of Far From The Madding Crowd opens on a long shot of Bathsheba Everdene (a terrific Carey Mulligan) opening the door to a dark barn.
 Illuminated by just a glimmer of light, she’s dressed sensibly in a leather coat and trousers, readying her horse.
 In voiceover, she explains that some say she’s too independent.
 As she rides through the hills and forest, sometimes even lying back on her horse, Vinterberg shoots her in long shot, offering us an image of a woman in charge of her path, moving through the greens of the meadow and the blue sky.
 Whereas the book begins from the perspective of Farmer Gabriel Oak (Matthias Schoenaerts), the film sets its agenda to prioritize slightly differently from the start.
 This is Bathsheba’s story told largely from her perspective, even in her own words.

 Despite the fact that Thomas Hardy wrote the book in the late 19th century, Bathsheba is a surprisingly modern woman.
 My only complaint might be that men fall head-over-heels for Bathsheba not just for her striking personality, but because she’s conveniently beautiful, too.
 Fully aware that marrying would also mean becoming someone’s property, by law, Bathsheba is determined to remain single even when she’s penniless.